IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI

-\sysname{} incorporates a multi-stage pipeline to generate suggestions based on the user's input about the design topic, property, direction, and typicality level, tailored to either text or image properties.
+A key mechanism of \sysname{} enables users to explicitly define the design space by controlling three parameters of divergent intent: property, direction, and range.
+We designed and evaluated one concrete instantiation of this concept through our pipeline that translates users' input on visual property, direction keyword, and typicality range into controlled visual or textual suggestions.

-\paragraph{\textbf{Pipeline Design}} First, \sysname{} creates a diverse pool of candidate suggestions.
-A two-step prompting strategy is used to systematically cover a controlled spectrum from typical to highly atypical suggestion candidates.
-Given the input direction, \sysname{} prompts GPT-4o to generate ten alternative directions that span a range of divergence—from literal extensions of the original input direction to more distant interpretations of it (see prompts in Appendix~\ref{appendix:suggestionprompt1}).
-For each alternative direction, the system queries LLM to produce multiple detailed and distinct suggestions aligned with that particular direction(see prompts in Appendix~\ref{appendix:suggestionprompt2}).
-This process yields a total of 100 candidate suggestions for text-based properties (ten suggestions per direction) and 50 candidate suggestions for image-based properties (five suggestions per direction).
+\paragraph{\textbf{Pipeline Design}.} \sysname{} first generates a diverse pool of candidate suggestions using a multi-step prompting strategy.
+Given the input property and direction, GPT-4o generates ten alternative directions spanning from literal extensions of the input to more distant interpretations.
+For each alternative direction, the system produces multiple suggestions, yielding a total of 100 text-based or 50 image-based candidates.
+This pool serves as the raw material for the subsequent algorithmic filtering and selection steps.

-Next, the system filters candidate suggestions based on the typicality level specified by the user.
-Here, typicality is defined by how closely each suggestion aligns with the user's input direction, measured via co-occurrence-based similarity between input direction and each candidate suggestion: for text, using GloVe~\cite{gan2022semglove, pennington2014glove}; and for images, using the CLIP score~\cite{radford2021learning}.
-Candidates are first ranked by this alignment, then evenly divided into subgroups, from which we select the one that matches the desired typicality.
+Next, to follow the user-specified `range' (typicality level), the system computationally filters the candidate pool.
+We define typicality as how easily a suggestion can be mentally evoked from the user's input direction (i.e., how commonly the two co-occur conceptually or linguistically).
+To operationalize this, we measure co-occurrence-based similarity between the input direction and each candidate: for text, using GloVe~\cite{gan2022semglove, pennington2014glove}; and for images, using the CLIP score~\cite{radford2021learning}.
+By ranking and filtering candidates based on these calculated metrics, the system ensures that the output aligns with the user's intended magnitude of divergence.

-Finally, from the filtered candidates, we select four representative suggestions to be given to the user via K-means clustering based on semantic similarity between each candidate.
-For text-based suggestions, clustering is performed using Sentence-BERT~\cite{reimers2019sentence} text embeddings, and for image-based suggestions, we employ ViT-B/32 model-based CLIP visual embeddings~\cite{radford2021learning}.
-The centroids of these four clusters are then presented as the final suggestions.

-\paragraph{\textbf{Pipeline Evaluation}} We evaluated the system's performance across three dimensions: (1) the relevance of suggestions to the input direction, (2) the diversity among representative suggestions, and (3) the validity of the typicality filtering of the suggestions.
-Our evaluation involved 400 suggestions across five distinct sets of properties and direction keywords (three text-based, two image-based).